RED BANK, NJ: “In the spring, I have counted 136 different kinds of weather inside of 24 hours.” Mark Twain.

 Truer words could not have been more spoken.

-Yesterday's temperature reached 75 degrees, with bursts of sunshine and then moments of rain.
-Temperatures are expected to drop down to 35 degrees, on both Saturday and Sunday mornings.
+Today’s temperature is expected to reach 75 degrees, then drop down to 35 degrees on both Saturday and Sunday mornings.

-Take a look at the carousel of pictures taken today which shows the fog burning off looking west at Stavola’s Point and east toward River Rd.
+Take a look at the carousel of pictures taken today which shows the fog burning off looking west at Stavola’s Point and east toward the hospital.

-A male (red) cardinal bird perched himself on top of a Molly Pitcher Inn outside lantern, singing for a mate, who was possibly attracted to his serenading.
+A male (red) cardinal bird perched himself on top of a Molly Pitcher Inn Hotel outside lantern, singing for a mate who was possibly attracted to his serenading.